sorokya/reoserv.net/README.md

 # Reoserv.net documentation home

-This website hosts the documentation for the [reoserv](https://github.com/sorokya/reoserv) project (authored and maintained by [sorokya](https://github.com/sorokya))
+This website hosts the documentation for the [reoserv][reoserv] project (authored and maintained by [sorokya][sorokya])

 ## Prerequisites

 Before you can run this project, you need to have the following installed on your machine:

-- [Node.js](https://nodejs.org/) v20+ (for local development with the Remix web framework)
+- [Node.js][node] v20+ (for local development with the Remix web framework)
-- [Bun](https://bun.sh/) v1.0.36+ (a modern package manager & script runner for Node.js projects)
+- [Bun][bun] v1.0.36+ (a modern package manager & script runner for Node.js
+  projects)

-Verify that both are setup on your system and meet our version requirements by running:
+Verify that both are setup on your system and meet our version requirements by
+running:

 ```sh
 bun --version    # eg: 1.0.36
 node --version   # eg: v20.4.0
 ```

+Also, install the following VS Code extensions:

+- [Biome][biome] for in-editor formatting & linting (on save) for js/ts/jsx/tsx/css/json files
+- [Prettier][prettier] for in-editor formatting of md/mdx files

 ## Installation